aschuliger/aschuliger.github.io/index.md

 ---
-title: Your Website
+title: Ashley Schuliger
-author: Your Name Here
+author: Ashley Schuliger
-description: "A quick website description"
+description: "A web developer and data scientist ready to work hard and tackle your next project"
 layout: default
 permalink: /
 ---